 For the period of 2017 to 2020, ARJ will focus on two main activities.
 They both support our objective to increase the understanding of human rights in the arts and culture sector, and for artists and organisations to learn to read and respond to artists rights breaches.

 ARJ created two tools to engage the arts and culture sector in Europe, and beyond, with: The ARJ Public Toolkit, the more theoretical background and guide to artists rights, and its Companion.
 The latter illustrates the toolkit with case material.
-Together they build a solid framework with which we hope to cater to the interests and needs in the sector to understand, protect and lobby for freedom of expression in the arts.
+Together they inform the solid framework within which we want to support the sector to learn to read and respond to human rights violation and to advocate for freedom of expression in the arts.

 Another important aspect of these workshops is to gain insights into local situations, and to create a discourse around response, advocacy and monitoring activities: what is the legal situation on artists rights in your country, and who is documenting violations?
 What is needed to increase the capacity and confidence in the arts and culture to act and to collaborate with other sectors — human rights, social justice, freedom of expression?
 We intend to adapt and refine our tools and engagement over the next three to four years to co-create new networks, empowerment and solidarity.